Hey, Hi, Hello.

 I co-organize NE Bytes, a monthly .Net community get-together hosted in Newcastle-upon-Tyne.
 I also speak at developer events and conferences like DDD North.

 I am an Extreme Programmer, an Infrequent Sketchnoter, a Collector of Programming Languages, a Speaker, an Ensemble Programmer, and a Test-Driven Developer.
-I am a second year mentor for the "We Think Code" non-profit and a STEM ambassador specialising in micro:bit hackery.
+I am a second-year mentor for cohorts attending training at the "We Think Code" non-profit in South Africa and a STEM ambassador specialising in micro:bit hackery.

 My main areas of interest are in using agile methods to help improve what we ship, test-driven development, unit testing, continuous and deliberate learning, visual thinking, design and, of course, code.